Amid Coronavirus, Here's How These Execs Found Optimism

 To be clear, there is nothing good about a pandemic.
 But while the next year holds great uncertainty for commercial real estate, study after study has shown that optimism may be good for your health — and your immunity.

 So as CRE leadership and business owners are finding ways to move forward and show up for their clients, tenants and teams in uncertain times, one approach to soldiering on is to find a bright spot and run toward it.
-SelectLeaders spoke to executives across the country about the opportunities that keep them looking up amidst COVID-19’s threats.
+SelectLeaders spoke to executives across the country about the opportunities that keep them looking up amidst coronavirus.

 The Opportunity For Housekeeping